Naqeeb11/Encoder/project/glut/readme.md

    it.
 3. Open notepad with run as administrator and open file from.

-  (a) This PC / C:(C-drive) Program Files(x86) / CodeBlocks / share / CodeBlocks / templates, (then click to show All Files).
+  - This PC / C:(C-drive) Program Files(x86) / CodeBlocks / share / CodeBlocks / templates, (then click to show All Files).

-  (b) Next, open glut.cbp and search all glut32 and replace with freeglut.
+  - Next, open glut.cbp and search all glut32 and replace with freeglut.

-  (c) Then, open from This PC / C:(C-drive) / Program Files(x86) / CodeBlocks / share /
+  - Then, open from This PC / C:(C-drive) / Program Files(x86) / CodeBlocks / share /
       CodeBlocks / templates / wizard / glut (then click to show All Files)

-  (d) Open wizard.script and here, also replace all glut32 with freeglut
+  - Open wizard.script and here, also replace all glut32 with freeglut

 4. Then go to freeglut folder (where it was downloaded) and

-(a) Include / GL and copy all four file from there
+- Include / GL and copy all four file from there

-(b) Go to This PC / C:(C-drive) / Program Files(x86) / CodeBlocks / MinGW / include
+- Go to This PC / C:(C-drive) / Program Files(x86) / CodeBlocks / MinGW / include
 / GL and paste it.

-(c) Then, from download folder freeglut / lib, copy two files and go to This PC / C:(C-drive) / Program Files(x86) / CodeBlocks / MinGW / lib and paste it.
+- Then, from download folder freeglut / lib, copy two files and go to This PC / C:(C-drive) / Program Files(x86) / CodeBlocks / MinGW / lib and paste it.

-(d) Again go to downloaded folder freeglut / bin and copy one file (freeglut.dll) from here and go to This PC / C:(C-drive) / Windows / SysWOW64 and paste this file.
+- Again go to downloaded folder freeglut / bin and copy one file (freeglut.dll) from here and go to This PC / C:(C-drive) / Windows / SysWOW64 and paste this file.

 5. Now open Code::Blocks.

-(a) Select File / New Project / GLUT project / Next.
+- Select File / New Project / GLUT project / Next.

-(b) Give project title anything and then choose Next.
+- Give project title anything and then choose Next.

-(c) For selecting GLUT’s location : This PC / C:(C-drive) / Program Files(x86) / CodeBlocks / MinGW.
+- For selecting GLUT’s location : This PC / C:(C-drive) / Program Files(x86) / CodeBlocks / MinGW.

-(d) Press OK / Next / Finish.
+- Press OK / Next / Finish.

 Now, Code::Blocks is ready to test for OpenGL File.
 Finally to run code copy our source code in main file of new project.